Sigm0oid/dynamodb-geo.py/README.md

         },
         "ReturnValues": "ALL_NEW"
 }
-geoDataManager.update_Point(UpdateItemInput(
-    GeoPoint(36.879163,10.24312), # An object specifying latitutde and longitude as plain numbers.
+geoDataManager.update_Point(dynamodbgeo.UpdateItemInput(
+        dynamodbgeo.GeoPoint(36.879163,10.24312), # latitude then latitude longitude
          "1e955491-d8ba-483d-b7ab-98370a8acf82", # Use this to ensure uniqueness of the hash/range pairs.
-        UpdateItemDict
-        ))
+         UpdateItemDict # pass the dict that contain the remaining parameters here ))
 ```

 ## Deleting a specific point